N1lzh/Discord-Guess-Member-Bot/README.md

 ## Features:
 - A fully functional and easy to setup game bot for your discord server
 - Execute the guess game with the /guess command (standard)
+- A leaderboard which you can enable in the config.
+After this you have to execute the /guess command one time to setup the leaderboard for the server.

 ## Requirements: